barmalei/zebkit/src/jekyll/docs.dthen.md

 ```

-**Embedded sequences are possible.** Embedded execution method sequences can be useful to make your code more readable.
-Embedded sequence don't pass its result with outer sequence:
+**Embedded sequences are possible.** Embedded execution methods sequences can be useful to make your code more readable.
+Embedded sequences don't share its result with outer sequence:

 ```js
 new zebkit.DoIt().then(function() {